alexcorvi/xwebdb/README.md

 }

 /**
- * Child is a subdocument of a document
+ * Child is a sub-document of a document
  * Sub document definintion must extend "SubDoc"
  */
 class Child extends SubDoc {